oskariorg/oskari-docs/md/documentation/bundles/framework/rpc.md

     }, function(err) {
         console.log('Error!", err);
     });

 If the first parameter is is a function, it's treated as the success callback.

-####getFeatures(layerId)
+#### getInfo(clientVersion)

+Returns generic information about the Oskari instance:

+    {
+      "version": "1.35.0",
+      "clientSupported": true,
+      "srs": "EPSG:3067"
+    }

+This can be used to detect if the Oskari version has been updated without notification.
+For example in RPC-client you can:

+    channel.getInfo(['1.1.0'], function(data) {
+        // check if are getting the expected Oskari version if(data.version !== "1.35.0" || !data.clientSupported) {
+            // handle error, send a notification email to self etc
+            // Your application might not work correctly }
+       channel.log('GetInfo: ', data);
+    });

+#### getFeatures(layerId)

 Function gets features as geojson object grouped by layer if the value of given parameter is true.
 If parameter is not given, will return array of layerIds.
-For example:
+For example in RPC-client you can:

     channel.getFeatures([true], function(data) {
        channel.log('GetFeatures: ', data);
     });

 ### Allowed events